 Hirsutism is basically excessive hair growth in parts of the body where hair does not normally grow.
 Hirsutism comes from a Latin word that literally means ‘shaggy or hairy.’
 Sometimes in Menopause, as estrogen levels drop off, woman may experience unwanted excessive hair growth.
 Saw Palmetto has been shown to block the effects of the overproduction of male hormones and may be a solution for women experiencing excessive hair growth.

 Cranberry Juice is the age-old remedy for any urinary tract infection or incontinence.
 Black Cohosh is an antispasmodic herb and will help.
 Exercise is the best weapon for incontinence.

 As you continue on to your full Menopause, you will begin to have night sweats .You may find that you wake up with not only soaking night clothes but with an irrational feeling of disquiet.
 Taken two or three times during the day, Red Clover Tea is mineral rich and can help with the Night Sweats.
 Everything seems worse at 3 in the morning and if you cannot get back to sleep, take a short walk in the garden or do some Yoga or other exercises in your living room.

 Skin Sores or Irritation in Menopause

-Herbal poultices have been used for centuries to help soothe or comfort an area of pain or tenderness and to remove toxins from the area of the body to which it is applied.
+Herbal poultices have been used for a few thousands of years, probably longer, to help soothe or comfort an area of pain or tenderness and to remove toxins from the area of the body to which it is applied.
 The word ‘poultice’ comes from the Latin word for porridge - ‘pules.’
 Porridge, spread on a cloth, was often used to treat inflammations.
 A poultice is always a wet substance applied to inflammation or sore spots.
 Poultices can be made from dried or fresh herbs.